Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Introduction

+We give some applications of above characterization in appendices.
+In Appendix A, we show that the Hamilton-flow corresponding to a certain super-Hamilton function is supersmooth w.r.t. the initial data.
+We also give the super version of Local or Global Inverse Function Theorem applying above characterization in Appendix B.

-\begin{remark} Concerning Feynman's problem mentioned above, as we need to define the Hamilton function and to solve Hamilton-Jacobi equation corresponding to the Dirac equation or the systems of PDE.
-Our solution of these problem is affirmative, see for example, Inoue \cite{{ino98-1}, {ino98-2}, {In99-3}}.
+\begin{remark} Concerning Feynman's problem mentioned above, as we need to define the Hamilton function and to solve Hamilton-Jacobi equation corresponding to the systems of PDE such as Dirac or Pauli equations.
+Our solution of these problem is affirmative, see for example, Inoue~\cite{{ino98-1}, {ino98-2}, {In99-3}}.
 This is based on the fact that any $2^d\times 2^d$-matrix is decomposed by matrices satisfying Clifford relations and the Clifford algebra has the differential operator representation on the Grassmann algebras.
-But this decomposition of matrices doesn't work directly for systems with sizes $3\times 3$, $5\times 5$ etc. Seemingly to treat those cases, we need new class of non-commutative numbers and analysis on it. \end{remark}
+But this decomposition of matrices doesn't work directly for systems with sizes $3\times 3$, $5\times 5$ etc. Seemingly to treat those cases, we need new class of non-commutative numbers and analysis on it.
+See, for example as a candidate of this direction Campoamor-Stursberg and Rausch de Traubenberg~\cite{CS-RT}. \end{remark}